adinapoli/haskell-introductory-course/lecture01/slides.md

 ```

 **Note**: We could omit the type signature, but it's a good habit to include
-it.
-It helps you reason about the code and it's the public interface for your
+it: It helps you reason about the code, making obvious what a function is
-code!
+supposed to do.

 !SLIDE
 * One really cool thing is that you can "stack" definition for the same